Meet the faces behind h-pemPhoto credit: Norayr Kasper, "Residues of a Slogan." Fotoistanbul 2015.

 The world is our բեմ/p(/b)em—our platform!
 A platform based on inspiration from the rich tapestry of the Armenian world.

 We immensely enjoy what we do: setting the scene for an Armenian cultural and artistic haven.
-Oceans apart, we have had an amazing journey coming to where we are today.
+We have had an amazing journey coming to where we are today.
 What binds us is Hamazkayin’s vision of a virtual platform to bring Armenians close to each other and our belief that the best work comes from genuine relationships.

 Each of us takes pride in making this magic happen, bringing a unique set of thoughts, experiences, and knowledge to the project.